-M105 CONTEMPORARY MATHEMATICS Credits: 3
+M105 CONTEMPORARY MATHEMATICS

-Pre-requisite(s): Placement in M093
+Pre-requisite(s):

 This course is designed to meet the general education mathematics requirement for the liberal arts major.
 It surveys some of the important ideas and practical applications in mathematics and uses algebra skills to solve real problems.
 Topics include problem solving, financial math, mathematical modeling (linear and quadratic), and elementary statistics.